 Social security disability insurance (SSDI) is designed to help people who are unable to work due to a debilitating illness or other disability.
 People who are suffering from temporary or permanent disabilities may be eligible to collect benefits.

-The Pennsylvania Disability Determination Services and the SSA must both receive an application for benefits in order for the request to be considered.
-People who are suffering from a disability often find that the process is particularly difficult because they are already dealing with fatigue, weakness and other side effects of their disability.
+The Pennsylvania Disability Determination Services and the SSA must both review an application for benefits for the request to be considered.
+People who are suffering from a disability often find that the process is particularly difficult because they are already dealing with fatigue, weakness, and other side effects of their disability.

-Applicants who go it alone often feel confused about asking their medical professionals to provide the records needed to apply for benefits.
-Your attorney will make sure that records related to initial symptoms, diagnosis and ongoing treatment are collected and sent with your application.
+Applicants who go through the process alone often feel confused about asking their medical professionals to provide the records needed to apply for benefits.
+Your attorney will make sure that records related to initial symptoms, diagnosis, and ongoing treatment are collected and sent in with your application.

 You may not be the only person who is depending on your income to pay for necessities.
 Many people who are eligible for benefits can receive higher payments when a spouse, child or grandchild financially depends on them.

 When the well-being of your family is at stake, you should find help with your SSDI case to lower your chances of denial.
 An experienced attorney will be able to discuss and determine whether you may be able to support your family through SSDI benefits.